 Disney Premier Access Ultimate

-This pass provides you with Premier Access passes to all eligible rides in both parks (provided you have park-to-park tickets) for your selected date.
+This pass provides you with Premier Access passes to all eligible rides at both of the Disneyland Paris theme parks; Walt Disney Studios and Disneyland (provided you have park-to-park tickets) for your selected date.

 Disney Premier Access One